Docker basic concepts, definition and utility.

 To create a volume mount: docker volume create my-db

-Start the app container with the --mount
+Start the app container with the --mount option with the volume

 mount name and path docker run -dp 127.0.0.1:3000:3000 –mount type=volume,src=my-db,target=/etc/mys getting-started